SEO for Landscapers [How to Do it Yourself]

-Local SEO follows the same SEO process as regular SEO, but targets local customers in your area.
+Local SEO is the same as regular SEO but targets local customers in your area.

-A Google Business Profile is like getting an extra website you get from Google.
+A Google Business Profile is like getting an extra website from Google.

 The benefits of having your Google Business Profile are:

-If you don't have the time to start or manage your Google Business Profile, you show check out GMB management services.
+If you don't have the time to start or manage your Google Business Profile, check out our GMB management services.